lixinh5541/github-notes/README.md

 # github-notes
-Notes for Git, Github, Repo, and Commit
+Notes for Git, Github, Repo, and Commit: